scythemenace/multi-model-ft/README.md

   - `answer.txt`: Test predictions for Codabench submission.
   - `answer.txt.zip`: Zipped submission file for Codabench.
   - `model_distilbert_email.py`: Script to train and evaluate the DistilBERT model.
-- `homework5_report.pdf`: Report detailing the approaches and results for all tasks.
+- `report.pdf`: Report detailing the approaches and results for all tasks.
 - `requirements.txt`: List of required Python packages.

 ## Setup Instructions